 It’s become widely popular for a variety of reasons, but one reigns supreme: consumers don’t really mind them.

 While other ad formats can be jarring and intrusive, the natural feel of native ads makes them particularly appealing to consumers.
 In fact, 68% of consumers trust native ads in an editorial context, compared to 55% of ads across major social media platforms.

-We’re beginning to see native advertising in many offline environments, as well.
-On top of the multitude of formats native advertising appears in online, we’ve seen native ads on the subway, at sporting events, and in many other offline environments.
+Native advertising’s surge has extended to offline environments as well.
+On top of the many formats of native advertising that appear online, we’ve seen native ads on the subway and at sporting events.

 The main fact is, native advertising is weaving its way into every form of consumable content, online or offline.

 In considering the upward trend of native advertising, let’s look at the unique innovation we’ve seen—and what we can look forward to in 2023 and beyond.

 Native advertising is paid content that matches the look and feel of the unique environment in which they’re delivered.
 Said another way, native ads feel natural and not jarring.
 Nearly every online ecosystem offers native ads, including social media and YouTube, but the ad formats are making their way offline as well as advertisers look to escape the crowded online world.

 There’s an endless stream of innovation reshaping the way publishers and advertisers alike use native advertising.
 The essential ones to keep in mind, however, revolve around video, branded content studios, mobile, and the ever-increasing push into all things transparency.